How Contact Tracing Works And How It Can Help Reopen The Country

 Recently, there have been calls to massively increase the number of people doing this work to meet the need during the coronavirus pandemic.

-Massachusetts is launching a state-wide effort, hiring 1,000 contact tracers in partnership with Partners In Health, an international health nonprofit with experience in the developing world.
+Massachusetts is launching a statewide effort, hiring 1,000 contact tracers in partnership with Partners In Health, an international health nonprofit with experience in the developing world.
 Qualifications include a high school diploma or equivalent, the ability to speak and write in English, and the "ability to show empathy to distressed individuals."
 San Francisco has also been scaling up its contact tracing workforce.

 Dr. Howard Markel, director of the Center for the History of Medicine at the University of Michigan, notes that these efforts are a kind of return to the way things were in the 20th century.

 "They had very large departments of health in every city and they had many workers that ranked all the way from doctors who ran things and public health nurses and social workers, but also contact trace workers," he says.
-"As a public health budgets were cut — beginning in the 1980s and almost every year since — that has fallen by the wayside."
+"As public health budgets were cut — beginning in the 1980s and almost every year since — that has fallen by the wayside."

-To open up the country safely with the coronavirus still spreading, a recent report from the John Hopkins Center for Health Security calculates that we may need in the ballpark of 100,000 contact tracers.
+To open up the country safely with the coronavirus still spreading, a recent report from the Johns Hopkins Center for Health Security calculates that we may need in the ballpark of 100,000 contact tracers.

 A place for smartphone surveillance?

 There are some promising apps that take advantage of the tracking device many of us carry around already: our smartphones.
 Some apps use Bluetooth to notify you if you've been close to someone who tested positive.
-Others allow contact tracers to work more efficiently, for instance, by automating follow up for contacts who are in quarantine, asking if they have any symptoms, etc.
+Others allow contact tracers to work more efficiently, for instance, by automating follow-up for contacts who are in quarantine, asking if they have any symptoms, etc.

 But there are privacy concerns there, and many apps are still in development and need further testing.
 In the meantime, old fashioned phone calls still work.